-The classes and tutors listed below are those we expect to be able to offer for the course starting September 2018.
-However it may be necessary for changes to be made in certain circumstances, as explained at www.graduate.ox.ac.uk/coursechanges.
+The information below describes the content of previous and current years of the programme and lists the tutors who regularly teach the various classes.
+We expect future years to be similar but it may be necessary for changes to be made in certain circumstances, as explained at www.graduate.ox.ac.uk/coursechanges.

 Course Induction (online)

-Tutors: Profs Ghanea, Mansell, Petrasek and Sellers Viseur
+Tutors: Three of Profs Ghanea, Mansell, Murray, Petrasek and Sellers Viseur

 The course begins with a short online introduction.
 This has three basic objectives: to introduce you to your tutor and fellow students, to begin the formation of a working community investigating human rights law, and to practice using the IT you will need for the course.

 The Fundamentals of International Human Rights Law (online)